-Change Rule 10-106 (2) as follows:
+Change Rule 10-1102 (3) (b) as follows:

-10-106 Alternating Current Systems (see Appendix B)
+10-1102 Use (see Appendix B)

-(2) Wiring systems supplied by an ungrounded supply shall be equipped with a device capable of providing a visual and audible alarm to indicate the presence of a ground fault.
+(3) (b) A visual and audible alarm clearly identified to indicate the presence of a ground fault is provided.

 Reasons for Request:

 The current clause allows the use of Ground Indicating Lights in which one bulb goes dark while the other two brighten to indicate a ground fault.
 This passive device is often located where it is not regularly viewed or understood and an audible alarm or an alarm contact for remote indication is not provided which leads to the presence of a ground fault being ignored.
 In other cases it is assumed that one of the bulbs has burned out.
 There is the need of visual and alarm indication so that the ground faults cannot be ignored and are located and fixed before second faults can occur.